revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/Python_Interview_Ques.md

 ---

-138.Why is the `:` on an if statement invalid syntax suddenly (Python, Python 3.x, if statement)?
+138. Why is the `:` `if` statement invalid syntax (Python, Python 3.x, if statement)?

 ![Simple](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details><summary><b>Show Answer </b></summary>
 <blockquote>

-In Python "SyntaxError: invalid syntax" it will occur when we use a single equals operator instead of the double equals operator in an if statement.
+In Python, "SyntaxError: invalid syntax" will occur when we use a single equals operator instead of the double equals operator in an if statement.
 To resolve the error, we can use the double equals == if comparing values and the line of the if statement ends with a colon.

 ```python
 if a=b: